Track mileage automatically

 Get started for free Get started for free

-The IRS Rules on meal and lodging expenses
+The IRS rules on meal and lodging expenses

 The rules for lodging and meal expenses are different.
 Your employer can fully reimburse you for lodging expenses without you being taxed, or you can deduct these expenses if they are not reimbursed as long as the travel is outside of your tax home and your work necessitates staying overnight.
 Although, these expenses must be ordinary and necessary and cannot be extravagant.
 Also, the employee or business owner must be present for the meal.